 Mediation Can Help

 Mediation is a process that is guided by a mediator but controlled by the parties.
 Within a structure and process set up by the mediator, the parties decide what matters most to them and talk through what has frustrated them, what worries them, and what they hope can happen.
+With the mediation attorney Minneapolis trusts to do a good job, you can resolve your dispute without going to court.

 Why Mediation Works